kubernetes/enhancements/keps/sig-cli/3655-kubectl-translation-improvement/README.md

 Alternative for consideration:
 * Instead of having a presubmit job and requiring developers to keep the translation files up-to-date, we could run `hack/update-translations.sh` in a postsubmit job and commit any changes that occur back to the k/k repo (is that even possible?), or automatically open a pull request (more likely this will be the way).

----
-#### 2. Identify and empower contributors who will be approvers and reviewers for each locale.
+### 2. DETAILS: Identify and empower contributors who will be approvers and reviewers for each locale.

 Currently, the [OWNERS](https://github.com/kubernetes/kubernetes/blob/9682b7248fb69733c2a0ee53618856e87b067f16/staging/src/k8s.io/kubectl/pkg/util/i18n/translations/OWNERS) file under `i18n/translations` looks like this: